-That’s why it’s so important that any technology you choose integrates easily with the solutions your workplace already uses.
+That’s why it’s so important that any self-service technology you choose integrates easily with the solutions your workplace already uses.
 That includes your calendar apps and digital signage.

 App overload is just as frustrating for your IT and HR departments.
 Onboarding new employees shouldn’t require setting up 10 different logins, usernames, and passwords.

 With self-service technology that includes single sign-on, you can connect everything to their email account so they can easily log in.
 This also makes it easier to revoke access if needed.

 With more than half of all organizations reporting IT security breaches from third-party vendors, self-service technology could be your company’s weakest link if it doesn’t have the right security features.

 Make sure you consider security features when evaluating self-service tools.
 That includes access control, multi-factor authentication, and data encryption at rest.

 As your workforce becomes more distributed, they need self-service technology that meets them where they are.
 Self-service technology helps them do their best work without adding to your team’s to-do list.

 Teem’s mobile app makes self-service easier than ever, enabling employees to find rooms or desks and reserve them instantly.